SemanticMediaWiki/SemanticExtraSpecialProperties/docs/01-extension.md

 ## Repository extension

-The repository extension includes changes to the SESP repository itself to provide additional services which can be enabled via the `$sespSpecialProperties` setting.
+The repository extension is meant to change the SESP repository itself in providing additional services that can be enabled via the `$sespSpecialProperties` setting.

 ```
 $sespSpecialProperties = [